Bohumil Shimek: Education and career

 Bohumil Shimek first attended college in 1878 at the University of Iowa as a student of engineering.
 During this time he became acquainted with Henry Pilsbry and the two would often collect shells together.
 He graduated from the university in 1883 with a degree in civil engineering, and subsequently worked as a railroad and county surveyor.
 He later taught of zoology at the University of Nebraska from 1888 to 1890, and later returned to the University of Iowa as an instructor in botany.
 In 1895, he became Assistant Professor in botany and curator of the herbarium, and he continued in the latter position until his death.
 In 1902 he was awarded a Master's degree in science.
 He served as head of the botany department at University of Iowa from 1914 to 1919.

 Shimek traveled extensively in North America studying nature, and also spent time traveling in Czechoslovakia, and Nicaragua.
 He especially traveled extensively throughout the American midwest and throughout every region of Iowa.
 Records show that between 1925 and 1928 Shimek had collected more than 10,000 specimens in Iowa, Nebraska, South Dakota, Wisconsin and Illinois.
 It has been estimated that, over his lifetime, Shimek contributed 200,000 specimens of vascular plants and 5,000 specimens of bryophytes to the collection.

 He was a member of the Iowa State Geological Board.
 He was also chairman of the geological section of the International Scientific Congress held in Europe in 1911 as a tribute to his important contributions.
 The Geological Society of America awarded him a research grant in 1936.

 Political involvement

 Shimek worked for the independence of Czechoslovakia.
-He worked with his personal friend, historian Thomas G. Masaryk, who was exiled to the United States.
-After Czechoslovakian independence, Shimek was invited to the Charles University of Prague to teach botany as an exchange professor in 1914.
+He worked with his personal friend, historian Tomáš Masaryk, who was exiled to the United States.
+After Czechoslovak independence, Shimek was invited to the Charles University in Prague to teach botany as an exchange professor in 1914.
 Here he was awarded an honorary Ph.D. in recognition of his scientific contributions.
 He was also awarded a special Czech medal of honor in 1927.